zanachka/python-readability/README.rst

 python-readability
 ==================

-Given an HTML document, extract and clean up the main body text.
+Given an HTML document, extract and clean up the main body text and title.

 This is a Python port of a Ruby port of `arc90's Readability project <https://web.archive.org/web/20130519040221/http://www.readability.com/>`__.